CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricPortOperation.md

 ```

 ### -ConfigState
 The configured state of these settings in the target chassis.
 The value is any one of Applied, Applying, Failed.
 Applied - This state denotes that the admin state changes are applied successfully in the target FI domain.
 Applying - This state denotes that the admin state changes are being applied in the target FI domain.
-Failed - This state denotes that the admin state changes could not be applied in the target FI domain.\n* `None` - Nil value when no action has been triggered by the user.\n* `Applied` - User configured settings are in applied state.\n* `Applying` - User settings are being applied on the target server.\n* `Failed` - User configured settings could not be applied.
+Failed - This state denotes that the admin state changes could not be applied in the target FI domain.\n* `None` - Nil value when no action has been triggered by the user.\n* `Applied` - User configured settings are in applied state.\n* `Applying` - User settings are being applied on the target server.\n* `Failed` - User configured settings could not be applied.\n* `Scheduled` - User configured settings are scheduled to be applied.

 ```yaml
 Type: FabricPortOperation.ConfigStateEnum